Ramanadham/nrs/README.md

 const apiEndpoint = "http://localhost:3001/reports/";
 const apiEndpointbyBarnd = "http://localhost:3001/reportsbybrand/";
 9) Run the application frontend, used Google chats to display the result.
+10) Check the attached Result.jpg for output looks.